djalbat/reaction-with-style/README.md

 ## Components with style and composition

-Composing components with style obviously causes no problems, aside from one small caveat.
+Composing components with style obviously causes no problems in general, aside from one small caveat.
 If you set the `className` property of a component with style, then you will overwrite the class name that has been given to it automatically.
 In the case of all components with style, however, it is easy to recover the class name and incorporate it into your own:

 ```js
 const NavigationButton = (props) => {